department-of-vet-pathology-unizg/tutorials/README.md

 Linux is also faster than Windows.
 Take a look at a [Clear Linux](https://clearlinux.org/), a Linux OS developed by Intel and optimized for deep learning.
 It is ridiculously fast.

+It is clear that, when we are talking about platform support, the majority of resources are directed toward Linux.
+Cloud computing platforms, as well as services used for deploying deep learning models, are leveraging Linux.
+Windows 10 is becoming less and less relevant in this field, and our students need to become familiar with Linux.

 # Our Position on Education

 There is a profound change in the way how generations that grew up on the Internet define freedom and community.
 Today's education should reflect that!